 In light of the above, The Met was obviously our chosen museum for our trip to NYC and for us Brits a museum trip isn’t free in The States like it is for the major museums located in Britain.
 Notwithstanding, we were pleased to discover from our Gray Line bus tour guide when visiting The Met on a Sunday to pay no more than a dollar per person.
 The dollar entry fee on a Sunday is not publicised inside The Met and the staff do not make you aware of this, therefore this little-known tourist fact may save you some cash upon visiting.

-A few people had advised me that they found New Yorkers to be quite brash upon visiting NYC.
+A few people had advised me that they found New Yorkers to be quite brash.
 However, we found them very honest, humble with a willingness to get on with life’s impediments.
 Following this enlightening trip to The Statue of Liberty, we discovered whilst we were spending time in the city the two Boston Bombers who had sabotaged the Boston marathon were scheduled to place a bomb in Central Park, which was terrifying for us as tourists.
 Suddenly the fun, touristy Times Square was rammed full of news crews and NYPD were on high alert surrounding the place making us realise that this scary experience was just part of life living in somewhere like NYC and you could only admire the New Yorkers who brushed themselves off and didn’t let acts of terrorism quash their spirit.

 We loved every minute of our time in New York with its electric atmosphere and never-ending siren sounds.
 It really is the city that never sleeps; which was something we needed after our five-day NYC trip!